Kawab: Biography

 Kawab was the eldest son of King Khufu and Meritites I and half-brother of kings Djedefre and Khafre.
 He was possibly born during the reign of his grandfather Sneferu.
 Kawab married his sister Hetepheres II.
-They had at least three 1 son named Mindjedef and a daughter named Meresankh III.
-Duaenhor is thought by some to be a son and Kaemsekhem probably is one.
+They had at least one son, named Mindjedef, and a daughter named Meresankh III.
+Duaenhor is thought by some to be a son and Kaemsekhem probably is one as well.

 Kawab died during the reign of his father so the next ruler was Djedefre, who married his widow Hetepheres II.
 It used to be believed that Djedefre had Kawab murdered, since Djedefre was buried in Abu Rawash, instead of Giza, which was the custom.
 Djedefre's pyramid was also vandalized, but it is now thought that the tomb was vandalized much later, that is, during Roman times.

 Kawab's titles included officiant of Anubis, Priest of Serket, King's son of his body, King's eldest son of his body, hereditary prince, chief of the ten(s) of Upper Egypt, sole companion of love, vizier (the title of vizier occurs on a statue from Mitrahina).